FunkyoEnma/XlsToCsv/README.md

 ## Social Networks

 **Disclaimer**
-  - I usualy speak spanish
+  - I usually speak spanish
   - I'm a 🏳‍⚧(Trans) Girl 🥰
 **end of the disclaimer**